 Teamwork is the fuel that allows common people to attain uncommon results. - Unknown

 Chris' experience at an international research institute and in community leadership roles have been valuable experiences for her management of our Business Operations.
 She earned her B.S. from The Ohio State University.
 As co-owner and major shareholder, she cultivates marketing strategies, manages associates, as well as leads human resources, finance, and IT efforts.
-Chris focuses on compliance management related to federal, state, and municipal contracts.
+Chris focuses on compliance management related to federal, state, and municipal contracts and has completed ODOT's Managing the Trasnportation and Environmental Project Development (NEPA) Training Course.
 Certifications include EDGE, WBE, and WOSB.
 She currently serves as Vice President of Corporate Partners on the NAWBO Columbus Board of Directors.

 Jennifer Adkins, Environmental Scientist (Specializations: Botany and Environmental Education)